 - Whether they owned property jointly.

-- Whether they shared the use of property.
+- Whether they shared the use of the property.

-- Whether they were financially independent from each other.
+- Whether they were financially independent of each other.

 - Whether they held themselves out to the public as being in a relationship.

 - The degree to which they shared their lives (e.g., by vacationing together or making long-term plans together).

 - If they had children together, whether they shared parenting responsibilities.